-Secondly, Betta like to have hiding places in their tanks.
-Any decoration your Betta can easily swim into is fine.
-This helps with stress and gives your Betta a way to escape if light levels or other environmental factors in the room are too much for him.
+Secondly, bettas like to have hiding places in their tanks.
+Any decoration your betta can easily swim into is fine.
+This helps with stress and gives your betta a way to escape if light levels or other environmental factors in the room are too much for him.

-Betta also like to have places to rest.
-If you see your Betta fish lying on a plant leaf rest assured this is normal.
+Bettas sometimes sleep on plant leaves or even the bottom of the tank, and they like to have places to rest.
+If you see your fish lying on a plant leaf rest assured this is normal.
 Any fish would prefer live plants, but plastic plants serve just as well for an afternoon siesta.

 The appearance of the tank is for your enjoyment.
-As long as your choices meet his needs, Betta doesn't care what you put in there.
+As long as your choices meet his needs, your betta doesn't care what you put in there.

 - Live plants or artificial

 Fasting your fish for a day is not a cruel tactic.
-It's very difficult to starve a fish, and there is much greater risks of disease associated with overfeeding than there is with fasting.
+It's very difficult to starve a fish, and there is a much greater risk of disease associated with overfeeding than there is with fasting.
 Kind of like with people!